 Architecture and Components

-Refer to the official guide for a comprehensive overview of these premium plans.
+Refer to the official guide for a detailed overview of Premium plans.

 Server (Rocket.Chat Monolith/Microservices)